Beta This is a test version of the layout of this page. Take the survey to help us improve it

 When you will be inspected

 All non-association independent schools will have a ‘standard inspection’ within 3 years from September 2015.
-Standard inspections are carried out under the new Common Inspection Framework (CIF) and the independent school standards, which came into effect in January 2015.
+Standard inspections are carried out under the Common Inspection Framework (CIF) and the independent school standards, which came into effect in January 2015.

 Schools judged to be requires improvement and inadequate in a standard inspection from January 2015, will be re-inspected within 2 years.
 In addition, these schools may also receive a ‘progress monitoring inspection’ before their next standard inspection.